AlexGaiser/publish-to-npm/README.md

 ### Setting up Rollup.js

-Rollup is the application we will be using to bundle this application.
-Babel is a good alternative to Rollup, however Rollup is simpler and works well with Typescript.
+Rollup is what we will be using to bundle this application.
+Babel is a good alternative to Rollup, but Rollup is simpler and works well with Typescript so that is what we will be using for our demo.

-Since we have installed the necessary dependencies, we can skip to setting up the config file.
+Since we have installed the necessary dependencies, we can move on to setting up the config file:
 1. Create a file called `rollup.config.js`
 2. Add the following to your `rollup.config.js` file